It’s Not What It Is, It’s Where It Is: Welcoming a New Richard Serra Installation to Campus

 Dorie Sternberg (LAB’43) donated the piece to the Smart, where it was installed in May 2019 and formally unveiled in June.
 Over the years Sternberg and her late husband, Paul Sternberg cultivated a notable art collection in their home, although Sternberg says, “We were very reluctant to buy any outdoor art,” citing concerns that public passers-by in their backyard bluffs might injure themselves on or vandalize a sculpture.
 As collectors of artists like Alexander Calder, Cy Twombly, and Jasper Johns though, they couldn’t resist Serra’s work forever.

 Since the 1960s, the artist has revolutionized the genre of massive sculptural work, typically using steel in site-specific urban spaces.
 His signature pieces are often suited to the outdoors because of their weight and intended relationship with the elements and a changing landscape.
-The Sternbergs commissioned Seattle Right Angles Propped for their yard and could admire it from their glass-walled kitchen every day.
+The Sternbergs commissioned Seattle Right Angles Propped for their yard and could admire it from their living room every day.
 After Paul passed away in 2004, Sternberg decided that she wanted to see some of her art donations placed in her lifetime, including the Serra sculpture.

 The sculpture seemed destined to travel south.
 Sternberg, née Feitler, grew up near UChicago on Woodlawn Avenue, and her brother, Robert Feitler (LAB ’45, X ’50), is a former board chair of the Smart Museum.
 By relocating Seattle Right Angles Propped near where Sternberg grew up, next to the museum that her family has deeply supported over the years, the sculpture is given “pride of place,” says Amy Gold (MA’90), an art dealer who sits on the Smart’s board and who helped arrange the sculpture’s donation.